Asymptotically Honest Confidence Regions for High Dimensional Parameters by the Desparsified Conservative Lasso: Appendix

-We begin by providing some auxiliary lemmas used for the proofs of the main results in Appendix B. First, we provide an oracle inequality for a general weighted Lasso which satisfies certain assumptions and then utilize that the plain Lasso and the conservative Lasso satisfy these assumptions.
+Now, we provide an oracle inequality for a general weighted Lasso which satisfies certain assumptions and then utilize that the plain Lasso and the conservative Lasso satisfy these assumptions.
 Define